cabify/MobileChallenge/README.md

 # Cabify Mobile Challenge

-Besides providing exceptional transportation services, Cabify also runs a physical store which sells (only) 3 products:
+Besides providing exceptional transportation services, Cabify also runs a physical store which sells Products.
+During the year, we apply discounts to them to make it more attractive to clients.

+Our products are like this:

 ```
 Code         | Name                |  Price